- Site Analysis

 In its advice to Government released in June 2021, the Climate Change Commission recommended that New Zealand phase down use of fossil gas (natural gas) in existing residential, commercial and public buildings and avoid the addition of new fossil gas demand (i.e. by not installing new connections to buildings).

-Solar water heating systems are becoming increasingly popular in New Zealand, and provide a highly efficient way to meet part of a household’s water heating needs.
+Solar water heating systems can provide a highly efficient way to meet part of a household’s water heating needs.
 Typically, a well designed and installed solar water heating system can provide about 75% of a household’s water heating needs in summer and about 25–45% in winter.

 A solar water heating system cannot provide all of a household’s water heating needs – a booster system will be needed.
 This may be heat pump, electric or gas depending on how the system is configured.